hartmantis/mac-app-store-chef/README.md

 A new resource is defined as well as an attribute-driven default recipe, either of which can be used.

+_DO NOT_ switch between windows in OS X while Chef is running--it is important for the UI interaction that Chef have full control.
+If you Cmd+Tab during a run, unexpected and probably undesirable behavior will occur.

+For an application (e.g. the Terminal instance you might run Chef in) to control mouse and keyboard interaction, it must be given access in OS X's Accessibility settings.
+This cookbook _WILL_ modify those settings when run.

 The default recipe also installs the OS X dev tools required via the `build-essential` cookbook.
 If you are calling the resource directly, you'll